Wizzkidwas/FE-Engage-Bond-Ring-XML-Generator/README.md

 - If satisfied, click "Copy Text" to copy it to your clipboard, from there it's as easy as pasting it into the XML file (or anywhere else you want to put it)
 - You can manually highlight the text and use CTRL+C to copy

-You can now save the suffering of constant small copy pastes and edits and jsut have it all done in one!
+You can now save the suffering of constant small copy pastes and edits and just have it all done in one!